July 9, 2026

 How to apply for a business credit card as an LLC

-1. Gather business documentation: Get your LLC's legal name, employer identification number (EIN), business address, formation date, annual revenue, and estimated monthly spending
+1. Gather your business documentation: Have your LLC's legal name, employer identification number (EIN), business address, formation date, annual revenue, and estimated monthly spending ready

-2. Prepare personal information: Your guarantor will need to provide their Social Security number, personal income, and contact details.
-The primary applicant is usually an owner with significant equity or management authority.
+2. Prepare personal information: The guarantor, usually an owner or manager, will need to provide their Social Security number, personal income, and contact details

-Some business credit cards allow you to apply with an EIN only, but the process tends to be more restrictive.
-These cards typically require:
+Some business credit cards allow you to apply with an EIN only, but these come with stricter requirements, such as:

 • Established credit history and a strong business credit score